sanjsingh07/Domi-chain/docs/src/running-validator/validator-start.md

 - Format the device for usage as swap with `sudo mkswap SWAPDEV`

 4. Add the swap file to `/etc/fstab` with a new line containing `SWAPDEV swap swap defaults 0 0`
-5. Enable swap with `sudo swapon -a` and mount the tmpfs with `sudo mount /mnt/solana-accounts/`
+5. Enable swap with `sudo swapon -a` and mount the tmpfs with `sudo mount /mnt/analog-accounts/`
 6. Confirm swap is active with `free -g` and the tmpfs is mounted with `mount`

-Now add the `--accounts /mnt/solana-accounts` argument to your `solana-validator` command-line arguments and restart the validator.
+Now add the `--accounts /mnt/analog-accounts` argument to your `analog-validator` command-line arguments and restart the validator.

 ### Account indexing